soilwise-he/SoilWise-documentation/tech/docs/technical_components/interlinker.md

     **Projects:** [Similarity finder](https://github.com/soilwise-he/similarity-finder)

 The Similarity Finder implements the functionality to compare the metadata of different data and knowledge assets.
+This can reveal information on duplicities (the assets are the same) or similarities (the assets are similar with regard to specific aspects)

-In SWR-1, this subcomponent implements
-In the context of Persistent Identifiers (PIDs), duplication refers to the occurrence of multiple identifiers pointing to the same digital object or resource.
-As SWR will be ingesting datafiles from multiple data sources, this is an aspect that has to be taken into account.
+In SWR-1, this subcomponent implements the functionality to detect duplicates.
+This is performed based on the comparision of Persistent Identifiers (PIDs) as well as on the comparison of a set of key metadata elements (to detect situations where multiple identifiers point to the same digital object or resource).
+The process is curently performed at metadata harvesting, but can also be run independently for quality checks.

-We have no knowledge of existing technologies we can integrate as a component of the platform.
-This functionality will be setup within the platform.
-The methodology applied to identify duplicates will be by comparing multiple (meta)data attributes like _File Name, File Size, File Type, Owner, Description, Date Created/Modified_.
-**Natural Language Processing techniques** like Bag-of-words or Word/Sentence Embedding algorithms can be used to convert textual attributes into vectors, capturing semantic similarity and relationships between words.
-Each datafile will be characterized by its attributes and represented in a continuous vector space together with the other datafiles.
-Similarity algorithms (e.g. cosine similarity, euclidean distance, etc.) are then applied to identify datafiles with a similarity above a certain threshold, which is then considered to be duplicated.
-If necessary, a business rule will be integrated, taking the "completeness" of the datafile into account as to be able to determine which PID and datafile to keep and which to discard.
+!! @Paul, @Hugo to add relevant details

 ## Link liveliness assessment